ZacharyVillarreal/audio_sentiment/README.md

 ## Preprocessing the Data

-First I looped through all of the files and pulled loaded them using librosa.
+First I looped through all of the files and loaded them using librosa.
 I pulled the features chroma_stft, spectral_centroid, spectra_bandwidth, rolloff, zcr, and 20 mfccs.
-Then I updated the target emotions using a label encoder and scaled my features.
+Then I used a one hot encoder for the  the target emotions using a label encoder and scaled my features.

-## Trial and Error
+I preprocessed my data multiple ways in order to find the highest accuracy.
+  1. The first model I used had used all data as is
+  2. I then tried to decrease the amount of emotions that were predicted.
+I did this two ways.
+The first way was to group together negative, positive, and neutral feelings.
+The second way was to drop different emotions.
+  3. Next I tried to split it up between male and female with all emotions and then with both types of predicted emotions decreased.
+  4. I also tried to use spectrograms instead of mfccs and svm instead of cnn.
+  5. I also got tried using PCA on the mfccs to.

 ## Model

 For the model I chose to use CNN.
+The base model was using all features.

+I creat

 ## Results

-So far with CNN I got a 65%
+With the final model I got about 83% validation accuracy using the CNN model.
+When I input live data I got 45% on the new data.

 ## Future Attempts
 I want to try to use PCA on the mfccs and also try to use the information from a spectogram and see if that increases the accuracy of the predictions.
+I also want to add in more live data to help train the model.